cloud-parrot/cloud-parrot.github.io/_posts/2021-06-19-Installing-Hadoop-on-Mac OS-Without-Using-VM.md

 ### 1. Make sure you have JDK installed in your machine

-**Step 1.** Type "java -version" in terminal to find if the java is installed or not.
+**Step 1.** Type *java -version* in terminal to find if the java is installed or not.
 If not then download java from [here](https://www.oracle.com/java/technologies/javase-downloads.html).
 The installer *jdk-16.0.1_osx-x64_bin.dmg* will be downloaded to your system.

 ```console